tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/mq-cloudwatch-audit-log-enabled.md

 By publishing ActiveMQ broker logs to CloudWatch Logs, you can create CloudWatch alarms and metrics that increase the visibility of security-related information

+This rule is covered by the [mq-cloudwatch-audit-log-enabled](https://github.com/hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/blob/main/policies/mq/mq-cloudwatch-audit-log-enabled.sentinel) policy.

 ## Policy Results (Pass)
 ```bash
 trace: